graphiti-api/graphiti-api.github.io/guides/concepts/error-handling.md

 end
 {% endhighlight %}

-{% include h.html tag="h3" text="2.3 Logging" a="logging" %}

-You can assign any logger using `GraphitiErrors.logger = your_logger`.
-When using Rails this defaults to `Rails.logger`.

 {% include h.html tag="h2" text="3 Testing" a="testing" %}

 This pattern of globally rescuing exceptions makes sense when running our live application...but during testing, we may want to raise real errors and bypass this rescue logic.

-This is why we [turn off Graphiti Errors during tests by default](https://github.com/graphiti-api/employee_directory/blob/master/spec/rails_helper.rb#L35-L37):
+This is why we turn off error-handling during tests by default:

 {% highlight ruby %}
 # spec/rails_helper.rb
 RSpec.configure do |config|
+  config.include Graphiti::Rails::TestHelpers
   # ... code ...

   config.before :each do
-    GraphitiErrors.disable!
+    handle_request_exceptions(false)
   end
 end
 {% endhighlight %}